Key Facts

 Course Content

-Complete an induction on the electronic sewing machine
+*Complete an induction on the electronic sewing machine and use it confidently for your projects.

 There will be individual and group tuition, with teacher led discussions and demonstrations.
 This course does not cover drafting patterns and learners will use commercial sewing patterns